electron-forge/electron-forge-docs/templates/vite.md

 {% endtab %}
 {% endtabs %}

-Once you've initialized the template, you'll need to run `npm start` in the generated directory.
+Once you've initialized the template, you should add electron to devDependencies first and you'll need to run `npm start` in the generated directory.

 See the [Vite Plugin](../config/plugins/vite.md) documentation for Electron Forge-specific configuration options.